Five-year Goals and Associated Interim Benchmarks

 By fall 2021, NCCU will enroll 1,881 rural students, a 4.7% increase over 2016 levels (85 additional rural students over a base of 1,796).

 From North Carolina Central University: Both the enrollment and the academic success of students with rural backgrounds are of paramount importance at NCCU.
-NCCU has expanded private visits to rural high schools and community colleges.
+The university has expanded private visits to rural high schools and community colleges.
 NCCU has also refocused its recruitment process at virtual outreach activities and college fairs in rural communities based on geographic analysis of applicants and admitted students from the fall 2019 and fall 2020 classes.
 As such, the university has made strategic investments in the recruitment of students from these underserved areas of the state.
 Forty-two percent of students enrolled in the fall 2020 first-year class are from rural areas of North Carolina.
 The university’s Office of Undergraduate Admissions is focusing its recruitment efforts on students from rural counties by increasing contact with high schools, community agencies, current students, and alumni who reside in or near rural counties and areas.
 NCCU continues to prioritize recruitment of students from Tier 1 and Tier 2 counties.